Skip to main content

 Step 3: Scaffold Your Function

-Use invoke init to create a new function directory with a ready-to-run hello world template:
+Use invoke init to create a new function directory.
+The CLI prompts you to choose a language and template type:

 cd hello-function